 2. Create space emotionally and/or physically so that we relieve some of the tension in the relationship

 3. End the relationship

-The challenge of finding a dog that’s a good fit is nothing compared to trying to find a fellow human who’s a good fit!
+The challenge of finding a dog that’s a good fit is nothing compared to the challenge of trying to find a fellow human who’s a good fit!
 We humans are depressingly complex and, at any given moment, we’re juggling an overwhelming number of physical, emotional and spiritual issues.
-And, since we’re all so perpetually stressed out, it’s not uncommon for us to feel that we’re hanging on to our sanity by a thread.
-We’re constantly trapped inside our own heads and, as a consequence, we only seem to be able to think in terms of how life and the world impacts us.
-With the stress of the world forever weighing on our shoulders, it can feel like we’re walking through a minefield as we try to find someone who’s a good fit for us.
-Because we’re frequently stressed and a bit desperate, our judgment can be faulty and, as a consequence, we only find out farther down the road that what we initially thought was a good relationship wasn’t.
+And, due to the fact that we’re all perpetually stressed out, most of us feel as if we’re hanging on to our sanity by a thread.
+Forever trapped inside our own heads, we unavoidably see the world in terms of how life impacts us.
+With the stress of the world constantly weighing on our shoulders, searching for someone who’s a good fit can feel a bit like walking through a minefield because someone can seem so promising at first but then, when we least expect it, the relationship will suddenly blow up in our faces.

 1. We’re making our choices based on appearance